-8.63 Social insurance schemes are schemes in which social contributions are paid by employees or others, or by employers on behalf of their employees, in order to secure entitlement to social insurance benefits, in the current or subsequent periods, for the employees or other contributors, their dependants or survivors.
-They may be organized privately or by government units.
+9.659.68 Social insurance schemes may be organized privately or by government units.
 Social insurance benefits may be provided in cash or in kind.
-They become payable when certain events occur, or certain circumstances exist, that may adversely affect the welfare of the households concerned either by imposing additional demands on their resources or reducing their incomes.
+They become payable when certain events occur, or certain circumstances exist, that may adversely affect the welfarematerial well-being of the households concerned either by imposing additional demands on their resources or reducing their incomes.
 The contingencies covered are liable to vary from scheme to scheme.
 However, the identification of certain receivables as social insurance benefits depends not just on the contingencies covered but also the way in which coverage is provided.